jenkinsci/jenkins/osx/README.md

 ## License

-    Original Copyright (C) 2011 by Ingo Richter Additions Copyright (C) 2011 by Will Ross
+    Original Copyright (C) 2011 by Ingo Richter Portions Copyright (C) 2011 by Will Ross

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal